 An orthotic is a prescription insole used to correct biomechanical abnormalities, treat foot pathology, alleviate pain and improve gait.
 There are many commercially-made devices, such as cushioned heel cups or prefabricated insoles for shoes sold over the counter in local drug stores or other retail establishments that are made for comfort and do not correct the underlying condition.
 They are not a true orthotic.

 Prescription orthotics are created using a plaster mold or 3D laser scanner to capture the foot in the neutral position as well as the overall anatomy of the foot.
-To date, using plaster is still the most accurate way to make a custom orthotic device.
 These foot impressions are sent to an orthotic laboratory where an orthotic is made that balances out deformities and corrects misalignments according to the patient's prescription.
 The patient receives the custom orthotic in approximately 10 business days.

 Orthotics are available in a variety of styles to fit various shoes and individual lifestyles.

 Almost anyone can benefit from orthotics.
 Orthotics can help alleviate many common foot conditions.
 Assessment by a trained Foot Specialist is essential.

 What signs might indicate the need for orthotics?

 Heel and arch pain